-This example is a basic two-node VRRP cluster with one node as the owner
+This example is a basic two-node VRRP cluster with an internal and

 In this example, the upstream ISP will deliver a routed subnet